Maha TET 2019 English Question Paper & Answer Key (Set-B)

 Ans:- (3) 3 2 4 5 1 (Sugar)

-(11) Fill in the blanks with the most suitable alternative to make sentence logical in sense.
+(11) Fill in the blanks with the most suitable alternative to make the sentence logical in sense.

 ‘Pranesh told her that he ………. her very well.